openedx/edx-documentation/en_us/install_operations/source/installation/devstack/start_devstack.rst

 Start Studio
 ===============

-When you run Studio on Devstack, the command updates requirements and compiles assets, unless you use the ``fast`` option.
+When you run Studio on devstack, the command updates requirements and compiles assets, unless you use the ``fast`` option.

-You run Studio on Devstack with the file ``cms/envs/devstack.py``.
+You run Studio on devstack with the file ``cms/envs/devstack.py``.
 This file overrides production settings for Studio.

-To run Studio on Devstack, follow these steps.
+To run Studio on devstack, follow these steps.

 #. :ref:`Connect to the Devstack virtual machine<Connect to Devstack VM>`.